puppetlabs/clj-i18n/README.md

 classes that contain the localized messages.
 This is done by running `make msgfmt` on your project.

-## Project layout

-The (not quite realized) vision is that projects that want to do i18n with this library need to have a `locales/` directory for the pot and po files.
-They should all be checked into source control.

-During a build, `msgfmt` will put class files into `resources/PACKAGE/Message*.class` and create a file `resources/locales.txt`; these files are automatically slurped into the uberjar and shouldn't require any additional intervention.

 ## Todo

 * allow setting a thread-specific locale, and use that for l10n
 * propagating locale to background threads
-* make running xgettext and msgfmt a leiningen plugin
-* figure out the right project-specific namespace in which to look for the Messages `ResourceBundle` (not just `puppetlabs.i18n`)
 * figure out how to combine the message catalogs of multiple libraries/projects into one at release time (msgcat)
 * add Ring middleware to do language negotiation based on the Accept-Language header and set the per-thread locale accordingly
-* should `ResourceBundle` class files be checked into git ?